grammaright/grammaright/README.md

 My name is Kyoseung Koo.
 I'm a Ph.D. candidate in Computer Science and Engineering at Seoul National University.

-You can find my details on [my website](https://kyoseung.debug.sexy/).
+You can find my details on [the website](https://kyoseung.debug.sexy/).
 Thanks!